OpenSourcingLaw/ai.law/02-AI_Inputs.md

 # AI Inputs

 This section considers the legal responsibilities for AI modelling inputs.
 AI model inputs are typically in the form of data.
 That data may be about different subjects, be from various sources and exist in different forms.
 Depending on the subject, source and format different aspects of legal responsibility and liability arise.
-This are considered in the following sub-sections, subject; source and format.
+These are considered in the following sub-sections, subject; source and format.

 ## Subject
 ### About an individual